-It has taken Halladay's baseball cards and memorabilia a while to get the recognition it deserves, but the pitcher has finally emerged as one of the hobby's elite.
-He has just three rookie cards, all from 1997 Bowman-brand products.
-Halladay's most popular base card is easily his 1997 Bowman Chrome Baseball issue.
+Roy Halladay has just three rookie cards, all from 1997 Bowman-brand products.
+Halladay's most popular base card is easily his 1997 Bowman Chrome Baseball rookie card.
 High-end and autograph collectors will want to consider his 1997 Bowman Baseball autographs, which come in three color variations (blue, black and gold).
 Halladay also has a 1995 Signature Rookies Tetrad Baseball autograph.
 However, the card, which is numbered to 5,000 copies, is a minor league issue.

 Considering Halladay's credentials, he doesn't have a ton of autographed cards on the market.
 As a result, they carry more value than similar-caliber players.
 Other popular pieces of Halladay memorabilia include signed baseballs and jerseys.
 Philadelphia-related may have more mainstream appeal, but the pitcher was also viewed as a hero in Canada, creating a captive market for Halladay's Toronto collectibles.